-Principally our revenues are generated from National Institutes of Health ("NIH") grants and revenues from licensing activities and the achievement of licensing milestones (in prior periods).
+Principally our revenues are generated from government contracts and grants.
 Recording of revenue is applied in accordance with FASB ASC 605, Revenue Recognition, ASC 605-25 and/or Accounting Standard Update, ASU, 2009-13, Revenue Recognition - Multiple Element Arrangements.
-The revenue from NIH grants is based upon subcontractor costs and internal costs incurred that are specifically covered by the grant, plus a facilities and administrative rate that provides funding for overhead expenses.
+The revenue from government contracts and grants is based upon subcontractor costs and internal costs incurred that are specifically covered by the grants, plus a facilities and administrative rate that provides funding for overhead expenses.
 These revenues are recognized when expenses have been incurred by subcontractors or when we incur internal expenses that are related to the grant.
-Licensing and associated milestone revenues are recorded when earned.